 You tap on your smartphone’s weather app, and a few seconds later, you see the latest weather updates for your location.
 The smartphone weather app does not store the weather data, nor does your smartphone.
 So, where did the weather data come from?

-The answer to this all-important question is that your smartphone apps access data through APIs.
+The answer is that your smartphone apps access data through APIs (application programming interface).

 Your weather app uses an API to get weather data from one of the many online weather services.